grousewood-games/solforge/docs/rules.md

 ### Draft Screen

 A set of two to six cards will be presented on the left.
-Left click the card you want for your deck.
-Card names on the right can be right clicked to view card details.
+Click/tap the card you want for your deck.
+Card names in the deck list (right side of screen) can be clicked to view card details as well.
 The game will start after 30 cards have been picked.

 ### Extras Screen